-Turbidity in surface waters: The Root River Turbidity TMDL study (2008-2011) will provide more comprehensive data on turbidity and sediment loading in the impaired segments of the river and its tributaries.
-Watershed modeling and sediment fingerprinting will help to identify areas for implementing BMPs and to predict reductions in sediment in the river.
-The final report and implementation plan are to be completed in 2011.
-Work will begin on the Root River Comprehensive Strategy to address all impairments in the watershed, including newly listed nitrate impairments, under one comprehensive plan.
-The SWCD will play an important role in developing civic engagement activities.
+Turbidity in surface waters: The Root River Turbidity TMDL study (2008-2011) is providing more comprehensive data on turbidity and sediment loading in the impaired segments of the river and its tributaries.
+Preliminary sediment fingerprinting data indicate that a significant percentage of the sediments carried in the streams is from upland erosion, contrary to the hypothesis at the beginning of the study.
+The next step is to identify areas for implementing BMPs to begin seeing reductions in sediment in the river.
+The final report and implementation plan have been completed and are under review by MPCA and the EPA.
+Work has begun on the Root River Comprehensive Strategy to address all impairments in the watershed, including newly listed nitrate impairments, under one comprehensive plan.
+The SWCD will play an important role in developing civic engagement activities and in continued monitoring.
+Civic engagement activities are beginning in Rush-Pine and Watson Creek watersheds.
+Studies to better understand nitrate transport in karst are also being done by subcontractors for this project.